tinaponting/ai-robots-scrapers/README.md

 *
 # Updates: **
 *
+* Updated 2500701 ROBOTS-HTACCESS.txt / New AI + Fork of blockaai crawlers.zip   added 1 new, delated one/not in use)
 * Updates: 250621 - AI Alternativetouse Updated:)
 * Updates: 250621 - Block ai - extra protection - Light:)
 * Updates: 250621 - Hugo Ai block)
 * Updates: 250621 Caddy files .
 No AI :)**
 * Updates: 250621 HAproxy files - No Ai:)*
-* Updated 250621,Forkof-kirby-block-ai-master - With Latest AI -no thanks:)
+* Updated 250621, Forkof-kirby-block-ai-master - With Latest AI -no thanks:)
 * Updates: 250621 Fork of blockaai crawlers.zip - PLUGIN - new AI - No thanks:)*
 * Updates: 250621 Perrishpresss 8G My hraccess added AI, if your want a protection for Scaping aswell, on: https://github.com/tinaponting/protect-wordpress
-* Updated 250621: ROBOTS-HTACCESS.txt / New AI- ADDESd, Myhtacces new Aiadded.
+* Updated 250621 ROBOTS-HTACCESS.txt / New AI- ADDED, Myhtacces new Aiadded.
 * ADDED: DRUPAL - jOOMLA PLUGINS - add your ai, plugins:)
 * Updates: 250607 - Hugo Ai block)
 * Updates: 250607 - AI Alternative to use - If stubborn:)